siri-rouser/siri-rouser.github.io/_pages/about.md

 News
 ======

-**-- Sep 2025**  I am going to start a three month academic visiting at the University of Washington.
+**-- Sep 2025**  I am going to start a three month academic visiting in [the Starlab](http://www.uwstarlab.org/) at the University of Washington.
 **-- Oct 2023**  I start my PhD at University of Bath.

 Education